b-steinfeld/UEFA-Euro-2024-Predictor/README.md

 This is my first ever major ML project.
 I'm proud of what I've done and learned along the way, and hope to continue learning and creating more!

 For the future, I do want to come back to this project in order to:
-1. remodel my algorithm in order to predict draws (which would allow me to try to predict the group stages and potentially gain better precision in my model).
+1. Remodel my algorithm in order to predict draws (which would allow me to try to predict the group stages and potentially gain better precision in my model).
-2. not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
+2. Not have to manually create CSV files for each part of the tournament I'm predicting (so, build code that automatically does this process).
-3. did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results?
+3. Did not predict both sides (team becomes opponent, opponent becomes team); possible conflicting results?
-4. finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
+4. Finishing adding notes to each part of the code in order to convey each lines/blocks purpose.
-5. potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
+5. Potentially figure out other ways to grow precision (more data, different reference, new model, strength of team/how much team is worth, etc)?
-6. should I consider group stage games as I couldn't predict them orignally?
+6. Should I consider group stage games as I couldn't predict them originally?
    - Considered group stage games apart of train data.
 Results are different, but winner stays.
 Check out "Group Stages in Train Data" for results.
-8. when the tournament is over, compare results.
+8. When the tournament is over, compare results.
+   - Group stage precision results now compared.
+Both with and without draws involved.

 Note: "matchesplusgroupstage.csv" was not used in the prediction process.
 Rather, just here if I decide to utilize it in anyway in the future.